kmob/UnitTesting/README.md

-#UnitTesting
+#UnitTesting for R
 ===========

-Worked examples of R Unit Testing using:
+Worked examples of Unit Tests for R using:
 * testthat
 * Runit